 I like to learn, and the only reason we gave this a crack was to see how much power it would draw, and if you could feasibly run an aircon.
 The answer is yes, with a system that isn’t that amazing, but only for a short period of time.

-Do you run a caravan aircon off a battery system?
+Do you run a caravan aircon off a caravan battery setup?
 Are you happy with it?